Skip to main content

 If you are aged between 19-23 and undertaking your second Level 3 qualification or are 24+ and undertaking a Level 3 course, you can apply for the Advanced Learner Loan.

-This loan will pay for your tuition fees, and you will not start paying it back until your income is over a certain amount (the ‘threshold amount), please visit the gov.uk website: Advanced Learner Loan If you take out the Advanced Learner Loan and you are studying an Access to HE courses, the loan repayments will be void if you go on to successfully complete a University degree.
+This loan will pay for your tuition fees, and you will not start paying it back until your income is over a certain amount (‘the threshold amount), please visit the gov.uk website: Advanced Learner Loan.
+If you take out the Advanced Learner Loan and you are studying an Access to HE course, the loan repayments will be void if you go on to successfully complete a University degree.

 For more information on eligibility and how to apply, please visit the gov.uk website.
-If you are unsure and would like some assistance, then please contact the Student Finance team by emailing studentfinance@bpc.ac.uk and they will be happy to answer any queries you may have.
+If you are unsure and would like some assistance, then please contact Student Finance team, by emailing studentfinance@bpc.ac.uk and they will be able to answer any queries you may have.
+Please bear in mind that during the busy period, there may be a delay in responding.
+Learning and Funding letters will be sent out to the relevant students by the Welcome Team.

 For students over the age of 20, please see section on the online application form.
 To be eligible for childcare, you must have already met the criteria for the bursary.